codelight-eu/acf-blocks/README.md

 # ACF Blocks
 ACF Blocks is a lightweight library that provides a clean, object-oriented API to create and re-use ACF field groups and flexible layouts.
-Make WordPress development great again!

 ## Overview
 ACF Blocks introduces the concept of *blocks*, which are essentially Controllers for field groups and flexible layouts.
-ACF Blocks greatly speeds up creating and rendering field groups for simple sites and provides a simple, clean class-based approach for more complex projects.
 Fields are created using the excellent [ACF Builder](https://github.com/StoutLogic/acf-builder) library.

+The three main benefits of using ACF blocks are:
+- Speed up development of simple sites,
+- Provide a clean architecture for developing more complex sites,
+- Allow re-using blocks between projects.

-## Example 1: quickly creating a simple field block and rendering it
+## Example 1: Quick procedural blocks
-First, create a block, define the field group and data processing callback function like so:
 ```php
 <?php
 // blocks.php